belaarany/schema-validator/README.md

 This module can validate the request's payload and body by using a schema JSON file.

 ## Installation
+Install it by using the node package manager from the shell:
 ```sh
 $ npm install goabela-schema-validator --save
 ```

 ## API
+Import the module in your `.js` file:
 ```js
 var schemaValidator = require("goabela-schema-validator")
 ```